Frity2025/alx-low_level_programming/0x08-recursion/README.md

-Function that returns the value of x raised to the power of y
+function that returns the length of a string